gimlet-io/gimlet-documentation/src/pages/blog/how-we-built-our-saas-platform-on-kubernetes-and-hetzner.md

 ### Kubernetes

-k3s
+We use k3s.

 ### Postgresql

-Streaming replication, active - passive cluster.
+We built a streaming replication based active - passive Postgresql cluster.

 ### Gitops: drinking our own champagne